-Trump says he'd like to roll back some China tariffs, but there's no deal yet
+Trump rules out rolling back all Chinese tariffs

 Earlier on Friday, White House trade adviser Peter Navarro told NPR the U.S. may be willing to postpone the tariffs scheduled to hit $156 billion of Chinese goods on Dec.
 15. On Thursday evening, Navarro told FOX Business' Lou Dobbs there was “no agreement” to remove existing tariffs as a condition of a phase one deal.

-The back and forth comes after Chinese Ministry of Finance Spokesperson Gao Feng said on Thursday morning that the U.S. and China agreed to "remove the additional tariffs imposed in phases as progress is made on the agreement."
+The back and forth comes after Chinese Ministry of Finance spokesperson Gao Feng said on Thursday morning that the U.S. and China agreed to "remove the additional tariffs imposed in phases as progress is made on the agreement."

 FOX Business confirmed that U.S. negotiators were pursuing that goal.

-The U.S. and China are said to be nearing a partial trade deal, and had hoped to sign an agreement later this month at the Asia Pacific Economic Cooperation summit in Santiago, Chile.
-However, that conference was canceled due to unrest in the country.
-The two sides still hope to ink a phase one agreement, which Trump says would take place in the U.S.
+The U.S. and China are said to be nearing a partial trade deal and had hoped to sign an agreement later this month at the Asia Pacific Economic Cooperation summit in Santiago, Chile, but the event was canceled due to unrest in the country.
+The two sides still hope to ink an agreement, which Trump says would take place in the U.S.

-Trump has said a comprehensive trade deal, which would end the trade war that has seen the world's two economic superpowers impose tariffs on hundreds of billions of dollars of one another's goods, would take place in two or three phases.
+Trump has said a comprehensive trade deal, which would end the trade war that has seen the world's two economic superpowers impose tariffs on hundreds of billions of dollars of one another's goods, would require two or three phases.